What is Fringe Benefits?

 Fringe benefits refer to the additional compensation which is given by the companies to their employees whether for compensating against the costs in connecting with their work or for the job satisfaction and the examples of which includes health insurance, assistance for the tuition fees of the child or other reimbursements for the children, company car, etc.

-Fringe benefits are the additional perks offered by the employer in addition to salaries and are considered significant in terms of employee satisfaction, motivation and organization’s long-term goodwill in the market.
-Most common types of fringe benefits include health insurance, interest-free loan, company-provided car facility, etc.
+In simple words, these benefits are the additional perks offered by the employer in addition to salaries and are considered significant in terms of employee satisfaction, motivation and organization’s long-term goodwill in the market.
+The most common types of fringe benefits include health insurance, interest-free loan, company-provided car facility, etc.

 Types of Fringe Benefits